 Night photography.
 Numerous bizarre insects, colorful frogs and reptiles, and other macro targets can be found on a night walk behind the lodge.
 If you are into macro photography, or want to try it out for the first time, it’s a lot of fun.
 Of course there is also a chance for a nightbird or even a night monkey as well.

 PHYSICAL DIFFICULTY: Easy to moderate.
 Much of the main tour will be spent near feeders which are accessed by only a short walk.
 At Refugio Paz we will need to walk roughly half a mile (about 1 km) on moderately steep and often slippery trails in order to photograph some of the special birds.
 There will also be short walks on trails to target a few things at Milpe and Guango.
-Parts of days 8 and 9 will be spent at high elevations above 11,500 ft.
+Parts of at least three days will be spent at high elevations above 11,500 ft.
 (3500 m.), however little walking is done at these altitudes, and those nights are spent much lower at 8500 ft.
 (2600 m).
 On the extension, much more walking is required, up to 3 miles (4.8 km) a day, and sometimes on trails that are very muddy (the lodge provides rubber boots), and accessing the canopy tower requires climbing up 120 ft.
 (37 m.) via a sturdy and well-made staircase.

 CLIMATE: Usually very pleasant (mostly 55°-75°F, 13°-24°C), but cold at Papallacta and Antisana (possibly down to near freezing) and hot on the one day at Suamox and for the entire extension (up to c.
 90°F/32°C).
 Some rain can be expected, especially in the afternoons and evenings, and intense downpours are not unexpected on the extension (good rain protection for your gear is essential).